ATTPC/daqdoc/source/ansible.rst

 	[inactive]
 	mm[3:5]

-The group "macminis" refers to all of them, while "active" and "inactive" refer to the ones we're currently using and the ones we aren't, respectively.
+The group "macminis" refers to all of them, while "active" and "inactive" refer to the ones that we're currently using and the ones that we aren't, respectively.

 ..  _ansible-command: